nop33/si/src/content/blog/launch-plan/index.md

 ---
-title: SI’s strategy for the first two years
+title: SI’s Strategy for the First Two Years
 date: 2021-03-13T10:41:13.991Z
 description: >+
   The Simon Institute for Longterm Governance (SI) aims to increase the